Intergalactic travel

 Intergalactic travel is the hypothetical travel between galaxies.
 Because the Milky Way and its closest neighbors are separated by millions of light-years, any such venture would also require millions of years based on our current understanding of physics.
-Thus, intergalactic travel is impossible within the human lifetime.
 The technology required to travel between galaxies is far beyond humanity's present capabilities, and currently only the subject of speculation, hypothesis, and science fiction.

 Possible methods

 Hypervelocity stars

 Theorized in 1988, and observed in 2005, hypervelocity stars move faster than the escape velocity of the Milky Way, and are traveling out into intergalactic space.
 There are several theories for their existence.
 One of the mechanisms would be that the supermassive black hole at the center of the Milky Way ejects some stars from the galaxy at a rate of about one every hundred thousand years.
 Another theorized mechanism might be a supernova explosion in a binary system.
 Intergalactic travel using these stars would involve entering into an orbit around them and waiting for them to reach another galaxy.